Hearty Beef Stroganoff with Roasted Mushrooms is a comforting meal on a cold day.

-I realized very quickly after meeting Jackie that she was not one who liked to eat leftovers.
-This puzzles me, as I am always one who purposely makes more food than we need for dinner in order to enjoy leftovers the next day.
-This Hearty Beef Stroganoff with Roasted Mushrooms is one of the first meals I made for Jackie that changed the way she viewed leftovers.
+I realized quickly after meeting Jackie that she doesn't like to eat leftovers.
+This puzzles me, as I purposely make more food than we need for dinner so we can enjoy leftovers the next day.
+This Beef Stroganoff recipe is one of the first meals I made for Jackie that changed the way she thought about leftovers.

 Ingredients